Michael McIndoe: International career

 McIndoe was selected twice by the Scotland B team.

 Coaching career

-Greta 2008
+Gretna 2008

-On 24th May 2022 McIndoe was appointed as sporting director and assistant manager of Gretna 2008 After being given the caretaker manager role, in his first match, he led Gretna 2008 in a 3–1 win against Edinburgh University in the first round of the Scottish Cup.
+On 24 May 2022 McIndoe was appointed as sporting director and assistant manager of Gretna 2008.
+After being given the caretaker manager role, in his first match, he led Gretna 2008 in a 3–1 win against Edinburgh University in the first round of the Scottish Cup.
 He was appointed as manager on 20 September 2022.